Group Sequential Design (GSD)

 Appropriateness

-Whilst early stopping can offer several advantages (ethical, economic, and time-saving benefits), it is important to properly consider the impact of stopping part way through, and whether the data at this time point are sufficient to provide a good enough answer.
-The considerations will depend on the specific trial, but some key considerations, which also apply in other adaptive trials with early stopping options (e.g. of treatment options in MAMS trials) are:
+Whilst early stopping can offer several advantages (ethical, economic, and time-saving benefits) 1, it is important to properly consider the impact of stopping part way through, and whether the data at this time point are sufficient to provide a good enough answer.
+The considerations will depend on the specific trial, but some key considerations, which also apply in other adaptive trials with early stopping options (e.g., of treatment options in MAMS trials) are:

 1) What are the costs of stopping early?

 By introducing interim analyses, GSDs require more management, timely data processing and statistical involvement.
-Are the costs of these worth it?
+Are the costs of such tasks worth it?
 Do the potential benefits exceed these costs, or are the expected benefits minimal?
+Of note, cost becomes an issue if the overall goal of the adaptive design is to maximise or achieve economic benefits.

 2) Interpreting studies which stop early